Modules with irrational slope over tubular algebras: Further extensions

-Choose $\epsilon>0$ such that the conclusion of \ref{dimleap} is satisfied for this $d$ and also such that the conclusion of \ref{allopenlh} is satisfied for $\phi/\psi$.
-By \ref{limit}, $M$ is a union of submodules in $(r-\epsilon, r)$ and, by the factorisation property, each of these embeddings, choose one, say $M_0\rightarrow M$, which is nonzero, factors through a module, $M_1$ say, in a nonhomogeneous tube of maximal rank, of slope $\gamma$ say.
-Choose an indecomposable summand $M_2$ of $M_1$ such that the induced map $M_0 \rightarrow M_2 \rightarrow M$ is non-zero.
-By choice of $\epsilon$ there is $a\in \phi(M_2)\setminus \psi(M_2)$.
-If we assume, for a contradiction, that $\phi/\psi$ is closed on $M$, then there is a finitely generated submodule $X$ of $M$ containing the image of $M_2$ in $M$ such that $a\in \psi(X)$; as observed above, we may assume that ${\rm dim}(X) < {\rm dim}(M_2)+d$.
-It follows from the choice of $\epsilon$ that the map $M_2\rightarrow X$ (which cannot be $0$) is a split embedding.
-For otherwise it would induce a nonzero, non-isomorphic map from $M_2$ to an indecomposable summand of $X$.
-If this map were nonzero when restricted to the quasisimple socle, $E$ say, of $M_2$ then this would contradict \ref{dimleap}; so it must factor through $M_2/E$ and so we induct on the quasisimple length of $M_2$ to obtain a contradiction.
-Therefore $M_2\rightarrow X$ is split and so, since $a\notin \psi(M_2)$, $a\notin \psi(X)$, a contradiction as required. \end{proof}
+If we assume, for a contradiction, that $\phi/\psi$ is closed on $M$, then there is a finitely generated submodule $X$ of $M$ containing the image of $E$ in $M$ such that $f(a)\in \psi(X)$; using the fact from the beginning of the proof, we may assume that ${\rm dim}(X) < {\rm dim}(E)+d$.
+Noting that each indecomposable summand of $X$ has slope in $[\gamma, r)$, it follows that the corestriction $E\rightarrow X$ of $f$ is a split embedding.
+For otherwise it would induce a nonzero, non-isomorphic map from $E$ to an indecomposable summand of $X$, but that summand must have dimension $< {\rm dim}(E)+d$, in contradiction with choice of $\epsilon$ for \ref{dimleap}.
+Therefore $E\rightarrow X$ is split and so, since $a\notin \psi(E)$, $a\notin \psi(X)$, a contradiction as required. \end{proof}

 By \ref{locequivatr} we can extend this to general tubular algebras.

 \begin{theorem} \marginpar{allequiv} Let $A$ be a tubular algebra and let $r$ be a positive irrational.
 Then ${\mathcal D}_r$ has no proper nonzero definable subcategories. \end{theorem}